At least 36 killed in Hawaii wildfires as locals dive into sea to escape flames

 Strong winds from Hurrican Dora fanned the deadly fires ravaging Maui

-At least 36 people have died after wildfires ripped through the historic town of Lahaina in Hawaii, Maui County reports.
+At least 36 people have died after wildfires ripped through the historic town of Lahaina in Hawaii, officials have said.

 Flames roared throughout the night, forcing adults and children to dive into the ocean for safety.